 The St. Francis Xavier Catholic Church is located in the prairie landscape on the edge of the bustling college town of Stillwater, OK.
 The designers had developed detailed large size profiles with precise, intricate design details to give the building a level of ornamentation appropriate for an American Gothic church.

-The AAS team combined dry vibrant-tamp cast stone, architectural wet-pour precast and GFRC products for large size spires, detailed arches, window ornamentation, bandings, cornices, wall coping, architectural trim, etc. to achieve the design intent.
+The AAS team combined three different types of product – dry vibrant-tamp cast stone, architectural wet-pour precast, and GFRC.
+The applications for the project included large size spires, detailed arches, window ornamentation, bandings, cornices, wall coping, architectural trim, etc. to achieve the design intent.

 DESIGN ASSIST, CONSTRUCTION ASSIST, CONSULTATIVE APPROACH